-Note: Just the top part of these products are safe to use in the car seat (despite what some of the marketing images on the company website may show).
+Note: Just the top part of the Igloos are safe to use in the car seat (despite what some of the marketing images on the company website may show).
 The bottom part, while not safe for the car seat, is absolutely safe to use in the stroller as strollers don’t get into crashes.

 Do Not dress your child in bulky clothing or other garments that will hinder the harness from being snug around your baby and properly latched between your child’s legs.

 Accessory products for use with the Safety Seat are acceptable for use provided that they do not interfere with the harness assembly, or the proper adjustment of the harness such that it remains tight on the child’s shoulders at all times.
 Thick, soft, or other compressible material in excess of 1/4 inch thick should not be placed behind or under the child or between the child and harness straps.
 Examples of accessory products are head support pillows or rolled blankets to add additional head support.

 The use of non-Britax Child Safety, Inc. covers, inserts, toys, accessories, or tightening devices is not approved by Britax.
 Their use could cause this restraint to fail Federal Safety Standards or perform worse in a crash.
 Their use automatically voids the Britax warranty.